S-Kia/Thera_Nao/README.md

 1. Run Dify using Docker and import `Thera_nao.yml`
 2. Select your preferred LLM in Dify
 3. Edit the NAO IP address in `main.py` (Python 2.7)
 4. Copy the contents of `/Lib/site-packages/cv2/data` to your local environment if using OpenCV Haar cascades
+5. Change the path of the Python 3 subprocess execution in `server.py`
-5. Run `server.py` using Python 2.7, or execute it via a Python 3 subprocess wrapper
+6. Run `server.py` using Python 2.7
-6. Interact with the robot through the Dify interface
+7. Interact with the robot through the Dify interface

 ---

-## 🧪 Limitations & Future Work
+## 🧪 Future Work

-- Replace NAO with more advanced hardware
+- Replace NAO with more advanced robot
 - Integrate stereo/depth cameras for better pose accuracy
 - Add speech-to-text (STT) and text-to-speech (TTS) for fluid interaction
-- Improve motion tracking latency
-- Conduct clinical trials for real-world validation

 ---